Crossfade LAB

 Crossfade LAB is hosted by 2016 MacArthur Fellow and cultural writer Josh Kun

-Crossfade LAB is organized by CALA Alliance in collaboration with the ASU Art Museum.
-Organizing curators for Crossfade LAB are Alana Hernandez, Executive Director & Curator, CALA Alliance, Julio César Morales, Senior Curator, ASU Art Museum, and Josh Kun, Professor and Chair in Cross-Cultural Communication, Annenberg School for Communication and Journalism, University of Southern California.
+Crossfade LAB is organized by CALA Alliance.
+Organizing curators for Crossfade LAB are, Julio César Morales Executive Director & Co-Chief Curator, MoCA Tucson and Josh Kun, Professor and Chair in Cross-Cultural Communication, Annenberg School for Communication and Journalism, University of Southern California.

 Crossfading is not just about music but a new kind of social thinking and social action.
 Crossfading is about listening to the borders, the edges; crossfading is about refusing the myth that any of us are single inputs, refusing to believe the myth of closure.